ilkamo/jupiter-go/README.md

 This library provides two options to leverage for Jupiter APIs.

-The default API leverages [jupiterapi.com](https://www.jupiterapi.com/) (Community Project).
-This endpoint provides higher rate limits, but includes a small 0.2% platform fee.
-This API can be used via `jupiter.DefaultAPIURL`.
+The default Jupiter API provided by the official Jupiter team can be used via `jupiter.DefaultAPIURL`.

-The Jupiter API provided by the official Jupiter team can be used via `jupiter.JupiterAPIURL`.
+The second Jupiter API option leverages [jupiterapi.com](https://www.jupiterapi.com/) (Community Project).
+This endpoint provides higher rate limits, but *includes a small 0.2% platform fee*.
+This API can be used via `jupiter.JupiterAPIURL`.

 ## License